flocasts/flo-scss/site/docs/getting-started/introduction.md

 <link rel="stylesheet" href="{{ site.cdn.css }}" integrity="{{ site.cdn.css_hash }}" crossorigin="anonymous">
 {% endhighlight %}

+ -->

 ### JS

 Many of the Bootstrap components requiring JavaScript originally used jQuery or Popper.js.
-The FloSports projects are built upon Angular and do not use jQuery.
+Many FloSports projects are built upon Angular and do not use jQuery.
 Some of the interaction functionality will not work out of the box (for example, within the FloSports Web App) since the Bootstrap JavaScript is not included.

 <details>